 - Season the Pork Belly: In a mixing bowl add honey, garlic, soy sauce.
 Mix well.

-- In a zip-top bag, add pork belly.
+- In a zip-loc bag, add pork belly.
 Then pour in the seasoning mixture.
 (Cut the pork belly into smaller strips if needed.)

 - Vacuum Seal the Pork Belly: Seal the bag using the “water displacement” technique: seal all but one corner of the bag.
 Slowly place it in the water bath, making sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.
-(Feel free to use a vacuum sealer if you have one).
+(You can use a vacuum sealer if you have one).

 - Cover the pot with several pieces of aluminum foil, which will minimize water evaporation.